Rent Paid Journal entry results in

 4. Applicable Accounting Rules:

-Accounting has 3 rules
+Accounting has three rules

 - Personal Account Rules